-- A. Students may be given a pass from a teacher to use the phone in the main office. - B. Students may use the phones in the offices only when given permission by the adult in that office. - C. Students can make phone calls from a classroom only if the teacher in that classroom has given permission. - D. Students are not permitted to use cell phones to make calls or send text messages during the school day (7:30 a.m.-2:40 p.m.). - E. Misuse of the phone by false use of 911 will be subject to both school and legal disciplinary punishment.
+- A. Students may be given a pass from a teacher to use the phone in the main office. - B. Students may use the phones in the offices only when given permission by the adult in that office. - C. Students can make phone calls from a classroom only if the teacher in that classroom has given permission. - D. Students are not permitted to use cell phones to make calls or send text messages during the school day. - E. Misuse of the phone by false use of 911 will be subject to both school and legal disciplinary punishment.